Akutchi/French-Nomaian/README.md

 I will also keep the way of translating using phonems.
 - evanfields : I will keep the way of creating the spiral and the "3-way" method of the GlyphGrid for organizing information.

+Note : I still kept the linear version for historic reasons, but it's not very useful and one should consider it deprecated.

 Lesson for me :
 - Most important of all, start your project with a simple example - a model of sorts - whenever possible.
 Here, I could have started with the model (the draw_fibionnaci_spiral function), so that I could know what to implement next in a more complex environement.